ottnav/ottnav.github.io/faq.md

 Play Market: When the device has several Google accounts, then it might switch between accounts by Google services itself, meaning that in-app purchases / subscriptions might be taken from one or other account with almost no user control.
 Best way to reactivate all purchases to correct account:
 - Uninstall the app (backup is suggested via settings - extended - backup)
 - Open browser on your desktop PC
-- Open play market page in your browser: OTT Navigator IPTV
+- Open play market page in your browser: `https://play.google.com/store/apps/details?id=studio.scillarium.ottnavigator`
 - Log in to the web interface of Google Play with the account you used to purchase
 - Install the app from the browser selecting the device to push the app to